dlworudgg/googl_maps_app_review_analysis/README.md

 2. **Data Processing**: The reviews data is cleaned and formatted for further analysis.

-3. **Embedding with GPT Model**: The reviews are embedded using a GPT-3 model from OpenAI.
+3. **Embedding with GPT Model**: The reviews are embedded using a service provided from OpenAI.
 This step converts the reviews into a form that can be used for further analysis.

 4. **Clustering Google Maps App Reviews**: The reviews are then clustered using K-means clustering.
 This groups reviews based on their similarity.